openstack/openstack-manuals/doc/networking-guide/source/intro-networking-components.rst

 Switches
 ~~~~~~~~

-Switches are devices that enable packets to travel from one node to
+Switches are Multi-Input Multi-Output (MIMO) devices that enable packets
-another.
-They are Multi-Input Multi-Output devices.
-Switches connect
+to travel from one node to another.
+Switches connect hosts that belong
-hosts that belong to the same layer-2 network together.
-Switches enable
+to the same layer-2 network together.
+Switches enable forwarding of the
-forwarding of the packet received on one port (input) to another port
+packet received on one port (input) to another port (output) so that they
-(output) so that they reach the desired destination node.
-Switches operate
+reach the desired destination node.
+Switches operate at layer-2 in the
-at layer-2 in the networking model.
-They forward the traffic based on the
+networking model.
+They forward the traffic based on the destination
-destination Ethernet address in the packet header.
+Ethernet address in the packet header.

 Routers
 ~~~~~~~